PapaCyber/PythonUpdateAlgo/README.md

 <img src="https://imgur.com/L1RMRYD.png" height="100%" width="100%"/>

+As you can see, all the IP addresses are inside brackets `[]`, the ip_addresses are now in a list format.

 ## Iterate through the remove list

 I used the iterative statement `for` to loop over the list of approved `ip_ addresses` to remove restricted IP addresses from the loop variable named `element`,  in the `remove_list`.
 The `in` keyword indicates to iterate through the sequence of IP addresses within the `remove_list`.